Daniel J. Frey

 Found in history…

-Construction began in 122 AD in the province of Britannia the farthest northern border of the Roman Empire under the rule of Hadriani.
+Construction began in 122 AD in the province of Britannia, the farthest northern border of the Roman Empire, under the rule of Hadrian.

-You can also attribute the construction of the wall to the voices heard in the head of the aristocracy of Rome who believed the gods told them that a wall was needed around the entirety of their Empire to establish how important the Empire was to the world.
+You can also attribute the construction of the Wall to the voices heard in the heads of the Roman aristocracy, who believed the gods had instructed them that a wall was needed to encircle the entirety of their Empire, thereby establishing its importance to the world.

-People must have been really short in stature back then because the average person today could trip and roll over Hadrian's wall without any planning.
+People must have been remarkably short in stature back then because the average person today could easily trip and roll over Hadrian's Wall without any planning.

-The wall stood, but the Empire of the Romans did not.
+The Wall stood, but the Roman Empire did not.

 Lost…

-Hadrian's wall fell out of memory its purpose lost to narcissistic whims of a former aristocracy.
+Hadrian's Wall fell out of memory, its purpose lost to the narcissistic whims of a former aristocracy.

 Found in history…

-The power of tyrants is their ability to create fear, either real or imagined.
+The power of tyrants lies in their ability to instill fear, whether real or perceived.

-The Chinese emperor's got the noble notion to erect a wall across their entire northern border to keep out the obviously inferior northern tribes from immigrating and diluting their culture.
+The Chinese emperor had the noble notion of erecting a wall across their entire northern border to keep out the obviously inferior northern tribes from immigrating and diluting their culture.

 A Great Wall it was indeed.

-Strong, high and thick and made of the best greatest stones ever.
+Strong, high, thick, and made of the best stones ever.

 Ever…

-In the 14th century, the Ming Dynasty even built the wall higher, stronger, faster than anyone ever before.
+In the 14th century, the Ming Dynasty built the Wall higher, stronger, and faster than anyone had ever done before.

 It could stop an army.